ipython/ipyparallel/docs/source/configuration.rst

 If you have imported ``dask_jobqueue`` then a blank ``jobqueue.yaml`` will be added automatically to ``~/.config/dask/jobqueue.yaml``.
-You should use the section of that configuation file that corresponds to your job scheduler.
+You should use the section of that configuration file that corresponds to your job scheduler.
 Above we used PBS, but other job schedulers operate the same way.
 You should be able to share these with colleagues.
 If you can convince your IT staff you can also place such a file in ``/etc/dask/`` and it will affect all people